Glossary of Terms (English only)

 Transcript: A certified copy (see "Notarization") of a student's educational record.

 Transfer courses/requirements: A student needs to complete minimum university admission requirements (depending on the college or university a student wants to attend), coursework in the intended major, and general education courses.
 There are usually a minimum number of units a student need to complete, too.
 The time it takes to transfer depends on the number of units completed each term, and the minimum number of units that a transfer institution requires for admission.
+Note:Only courses specifically designated as transferable will transfer to a college or university.
+If a student wants to know if the course transfers to a university or college, a student needs to consult a counselor from the university a student wishes to transfer to.
+Also, regardless of the type of Associated Degrees you earn, you may transfer with a different major to a university.
+Regarding the time for transfer application, a student should always try to get an application in as soon as applications are being accepted, instead of waiting for the deadline.

 Transfer GPA/Grades: The GPA necessary for admission varies from university to university and from major to major.
 When available, GPA requirements can be obtained from each university.
 You are required to report all previous institutions that you have attended even though you might have got bad grades at those colleges.
 Note: If a student did not report all institutions that he/she has attended, the student will have provided false information, and could potentially have his/her admission or degree revoked.